GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

 In this tutorial, we remove the lamp solution.

-If you were to want to try it anyway for telluric standard reduction or the science reduction, you can force its use by setting the ``ucals`` attribute, eg.
+If you wanted to try it anyway for telluric standard reduction or the science reduction, you can force its use by setting the ``ucals`` attribute, eg.
 ``reduce_telluric.ucals = dict([('processed_arc', reduce_arcs.output_filenames[0])])``

 Telluric Standard
 =================
-The telluric standard observed before the science observation is "hip 55627".
+The telluric standard observed after the science observation is "hip 55627".
 The spectral type of the star is A0V.

 To properly calculate and fit a telluric model to the star, we need to know